Directory.GetFiles Method (String, String, SearchOption)

 The caller does not have the required permission.

-The specified path is invalid (for example, it is on an unmapped drive).
+The specified path is not found or is invalid (for example, it is on an unmapped drive).

 The specified path, file name, or both exceed the system-defined maximum length.
 For example, on Windows-based platforms, paths must be less than 248 characters and file names must be less than 260 characters.